ppy/osu-wiki/wiki/Beatmap_Editor/Menu/en.md

 ![Web menu](img/M_Web.jpg "Web menu")

 Opens your browser.
-Mainly send you to the beatmap's thread (requires log-in to the website.)
+Mainly send you to the beatmap's thread (requires sign-in to the website.)

 | Name | Description |
 | ---- | ----------- |